-In urban areas, trees need people to value them, preserve them, and care for them.
-One of the purposes of The Morton Arboretum's Community Trees Program is to help communities develop a base of public support to make sure trees are valued, protected and included in future plans.
-The ongoing cummunity care of trees is often called tree stewardship.
+In urban areas, trees need people to value, preserve, and care for them.
+One of the purposes of The Morton Arboretum's Community Trees Program is to help communities develop a base of public support to make sure trees are valued, protected, and included in future plans.
+The ongoing community care of trees is often called tree stewardship.

 To encourage stewardship, it is important to have educated constituents.
 Those who understand the problems faced by trees in cities and suburbs are more likely to lend a hand.

 There are many ways to build advocacy and stewardship.
-For example, governments may:
+For example, communities may: